cognitedata/reveal/README.md

 ### Using storybook

-You should use storybook as much as possible for local development.
+You should use storybook as much as possible for local development
 ```
 yarn storybook
 ```